Repoformer: Selective Retrieval for Repository-Level Code Completion: Analysis

 \paragraph{Ablation Study} We study several alternative designs: \begin{compactitem} \item (\textbf{A1}) Combining $\mathcal{L}_{eval}$ and $\mathcal{L}_{gen}$ as a single cross-entropy loss.
 In general, this down-weights $\mathcal{L}_{eval}$. \item (\textbf{A2}) Removing the self-evaluation loss $\mathcal{L}_{eval}$. \item (\textbf{A3}) Further removing all the $CC$ from A2.
 This amounts to only training on fill-in-the-middle. \item (\textbf{A4}) Placing \texttt{\textless{}cc\textgreater} and $CC$ after \texttt{\textless{}fim\_middle\textgreater} and marking its end with a new token \texttt{\textless{}cc\_end\textgreater}.
 A4 mainly studies whether it is more beneficial to train the LM to treat $CC$ as context fetched during fill-in-middle generation instead of part of the input context. \end{compactitem}

 We fine-tune StarCoderBase-1B with the same setup as \textsc{Repoformer} and present the results on CCEval in \cref{tab:ablation_study}.
-Although \textbf{A1} has slightly better RAG performance, it fails to make meaningful selective decisions due to $\mathcal{L}_{eval}$ being outweighed by $\mathcal{L}_{gen}$ in long sequences: $P$(\texttt{\textless cc\textgreater}) is almost always 1.
+Although \textbf{A1} has slightly better RAG performance, it fails to make meaningful selective decisions due to $\mathcal{L}_{eval}$ being outweighed by $\mathcal{L}_{gen}$ in long sequences: the probability of \texttt{\textless cc\textgreater} is almost always 1.
 For \textbf{A2}, we find it only slightly outperforms \textsc{Repoformer}, suggesting learning $\mathcal{L}_{eval}$ does not harm the RAG ability a lot while bringing in the strong selective retrieval ability, which in turn boosts both accuracy and latency. \textbf{A3} has the same performance for in-file completion as \textsc{Repoformer}, but exhibits worse RAG performance, indicating the necessity of training with $CC$.
 Finally, \textbf{A4} achieves reasonable chunk completion performance but performs much worse in function completion.
-We hypothesize that placing $CC$ within the infilling part breaks the fill-in-the-middle semantics learned in StarCoder pre-training.
+We hypothesize that placing $CC$ within the infilling part is detrimental due to breaking the fill-in-the-middle semantics learned in StarCoder pre-training.